DAI-Lab-HERALD/General-Framework/Framework/Splitting_methods/README.md

+# existing splitting methods
+In the framework, the following splitting methids are currently implemented:
+...

 # Adding a new splitting method to the framework

 One can easily add a new splitting method to the Framework, by implementing this splitting method as a new class.